stevenelleman/tandem/docs/spec.md

 A **sourcegraph** (lowercase s) is a group of documents organized with connections and scopes.
 It's defined using a series of transformations (deltas) on another sourcegraph (originally, an empty one).
 **Sourcegraph** (capital S) is the software that allows users to make sourcegraphs.

+**Sourcegraph Notes**

+### Sean's Editing Notes;

+* I can see the rationale behind having transformations be pure functions, but will this become too restrictive?

 ## Feature List

 ### Version 0.1

 * **Interace:** Make one that is good.
 TODO: MAKE THIS SUMMARY BETTER.
 * **Client Application:** Sourcegraph runs and stores all data on the user's local machine using cloud technologies.
-* **Transformation:** A sourcegraph is defined as a series of transformations applied on a blank sourcegraph.
+* **Transformation:** A sourcegraph is defined as a series of git-like functional transformations applied on a blank sourcegraph.
 A transformation is a pure function to ensure documents are deterministic.
 	* **Deletion** is a transformation more akin to covering a picture with white paint than burning it.
 Just like you can always scrape off the paint, you can always revert a sourcegraph to an earlier point when the thing you deleted existed. **In sourcegaph, there is no deletion.
 There is only privacy.**
 * **Plaintext:** Users can create and edit plaintext documents
 * **Scopes:** Users can draw scopes around documents to represent categories they belong to.
 Scope s are infinitely recursive (scopes within scopes within scopes...) and their contents disappear when the user "zooms out" enough.
-* *** **Set Logic:** Set logic can be applied to scopes to support **sensible search** and so that new scopes can be derived from existing scopes..
+  *  **Set Logic:** Set logic can be applied to scopes to support **sensible search** and so that new scopes can be derived from existing scopes..
 * **Arrows:**  Users can draw arrows between documents and label the arrows to show what relationships they represent.
 * **References:** Users can refer to parts "snippets" of documents and bring them out as their own document.
 The new document will have an arrow pointing to its origin.
 Users can incorporate these snippets into other documents and the new document will point to the origin of the snippet.
 Basically, Sourcegraph keeps track of where you got things from.
 	* A **reference** is a superset of the more traditional idea of a link.
 It's like a link in that if you click on a snippet incorporated in a document, you can be redirected to to the document the snippet came from.
 It's *unlike* a link in that, even if you delete all the text of the entire snippet, the reference persists. *The text might be gone, but the influence remains.*
-	* They can be *unidirectional* or *bidirectional*.
+	* References can be *unidirectional* or *bidirectional*.
+	* References are represented by arrows with the *reference* label.

 ### Later Versions

 * **Time Dimension:** Each sourcegraph is a series of transformation layered like sediment on an original sourcegraph.
 Users can see these transformations as a **chain** of *deltas* "changes" and "look back" to what the sourcegraph looked like on an earlier delta.
 They can also **branch** away from the chain at a point to make an "alternate version" of their sourcegraph.
 They may also be able to **merge** two sourcegraph branches together if desired.
 * **More and Custom Types:** Sourcegraph supports different *types* of documents ranging from musical scores to video.
 Users can create their own types and define transformations on them.
+ * **Views:** Types have their own UI or *view*, which can feature transformations that the view creator deemed important for that type.
+A view is like a workspace for a type.
   * **Type Attributes:** Different types of documents will have different attributes "author, date created, tempo etc." that the user can fill in.
 Users can define their own custom attributes for custom types or modify already-existing types with new attributes.
 * **Custom Transformations:** Users can make their own transformation types that take an arbitrary number of parameters can apply to individual documents or the sourcegraph itself.
 Users can customize their UI to feature their favorite transformations.
-* **Tile View:** Users can view multiple UIs at once with a tiling window manager.
+* **Tiles:** Users can see multiple views at once with a tiling window manager.
 Tiles "look at" the sourcegraph in ways the user can define and arrange themselves in sensible ways.
-The user can group and ungroup tiles as they wish.
+The user can cluster and uncluster tiles into tabs, and they can save their favorite clusters.
+(One tile, one view)
+* **Sensible Search:** Combines regular expressions and scope set logic for a powerful, elegant search tool.
+* 	 A **collapsing reference** happens when you *collapse* part of the major document into a minor document in a way that still allows you to see the contents of the minor document in their proper place in the major document with a  pres of a button.

 ### Aspirational